c0771866/website/README.md

 The app.js file is the main entry point for the application and sets up the server and middleware.

 The package.json file contains information about the application dependencies and scripts.

+##  DockerFile
+This Dockerfile assumes that your application code is in the same directory as the Dockerfile.
+It installs Node.js and MongoDB, sets up the MongoDB data

+directory, and exposes the ports for the web server and MongoDB.
+The CMD directive at the end starts MongoDB in the background and then starts the web server.